Jexactyl/docs/docs/intro.md

 ## Get Started

-Want to install Jexactyl?
+Want to install Jexpanel?
 Here are the options to get the ball rolling:

 - If you are **installing from scratch**, follow the [**Fresh Install Documentation**](/docs/intro.md)